kimble4/CrossMgrLapCounter/command_reference.md

 `double crossMgrSprintSpeed()`

 The last rider's speed, as a unitless floating point number, if available.
+The distance/time calculation is performed by the sprint timer itself.

 `int crossMgrSprintBib()`